Butter is the fine line between recipe success and recipe failure.

 In other words, complete recipe failures.

-It’s literally my #1 baking rule: if a recipe calls for room temperature butter, use room temperature butter.
+It’s literally my #1 rule in my 10 best baking tips: if a recipe calls for room temperature butter, use room temperature butter.
 It’s *that* important.

 Room Temperature Butter is Colder than You Think